 Local businesses and shops around those areas were looted and/or set on fire during the riot prompting a mandatory curfew on the city Los Angeles and heavy police activity.

-Caught by ABC 7 Action News, shows protesters breaking into well-known anime gift shop JapanLA on Melrose ave.
+Caught by ABC 7 Action News, shows rioters breaking into well-known anime gift shop JapanLA on Melrose ave.

 Dozens of looters entered the premises taking whatever they could find.
 According to a post by JapanLA: